-Later that day I thought about other things we do in our house.
-Almost unconsciously, I do things certain ways because that’s how my mother did them.
+Later that day I thought about how almost unconsciously, I do things certain ways because that’s what my mother did.
 For example, she’d give my sisters and me a penny for each pine cone we gathered, to get them out of the yard.
 In the fall, we have hickory nuts covering our driveway like marbles, and I pay my boys a penny for each one they pick up.

 When I told my mom about the fancy lunch I’d had, she was unimpressed.